 Created by volcanic heat?

-Long term researcher of El Zacatón – Marcus Gary – considers that the unusual karst landscape of Sistema Zacatón has been formed by deep volcanic activity.
-Volcanism heats the deep groundwater and turns it slightly acidic through adding dissolved carbon dioxide and hydrogen sulfide.
+Long-term researcher of El Zacatón – Marcus Gary – considers that the unusual karst landscape of Sistema Zacatón has been formed by deep volcanic activity.
+Volcanism heats the deep groundwater and turns it slightly acidic by adding dissolved carbon dioxide and hydrogen sulfide.

 As this water reaches limestone layers, it gradually dissolves it, forming voids.
-Such process is called "hypogenic karstification".
-As the void becomes larger, the ceiling – limestone layers – collapse one after another finally reaching the surface.
+Such a process is called "hypogenic karstification".
+As the void becomes larger, the limestone layers in the ceiling collapse one after another finally reaching the surface.
 If this theory is true, the formation of these sinkholes differs very much from the mechanism of formation of most other sinkholes.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010